 Donte Collins was born on May 4, 1996, in Chicago Heights, Illinois.
 A student at Augsburg College and author of Autopsy (Button Poetry, 2017), Collins received the 2016 Aliki Perroti and Seth Frank Most Promising Young Poet Award for their poem “what the dead know by heart.”
 About the poem, judge Toi Derricotte says:

 Collins sits on the youth advisory board of TruArtSpeaks, a nonprofit encouraging literacy, leadership, and social justice through the study and application of spoken word and hip-hop culture and is an editor at Button Poetry, the largest distributor of spoken word poetry in the world.
-Collins performs across the country and has had his work featured on AfroPunk, Elephant Journal, Feminist Culture, and more.
-They live in Saint Paul, Minnesota.
+Collins performs across the country, and they live in Saint Paul, Minnesota.